 The SLAC (Figure 2-3) can be one of the Merlin System multiline voice terminals listed below, administered with special buttons, features, and capabilities to serve as an attendant console.
 In addition to the attendant features, most standard multiline terminal features are also available.
-(Refer to the "Hardware Description" section of this manual for a complete identification of all the external controls, indicators, and components of the SLAC voice terminals.)
+(Refer to Section 4, "Hardware Description," for a complete identification of all the external controls, indicators, and components of the SLAC voice terminals.)

-- •7305H04C (34 programmable feature buttons; built-in speakerphone and display) - •7317H01A (BIS-34D-34 programmable feature buttons each with I-use and status LEDs; built-in speakerphone and display)
+- •7305H04C (34 programmable feature buttons; built-in speakerphone and display) - 7317H01A (BIS-34D-34 programmable feature buttons each with I-use and status LEDs; built-in speakerphone and display)